 Yes, to a certain extent.
 You can increase the number of vacation days, change the length of the probationary period, or offer additional sick days to more closely align with your company's policies — as long as the adjustments meet or exceed the minimum statutory requirements of the country in which you are hiring.

-For textual changes (e.g., adding/removing clauses, adjusting the wording of existing clauses, etc.), all changes need to be approved by our legal team first for compliance and are subject to separate, additional fees.
-We cannot guarantee that any requested changes would be accepted.
+For textual changes (e.g., adding/removing clauses, adjusting the wording of existing clauses, etc.), all changes must be approved by our legal team for compliance and are subject to additional fees.
+We cannot guarantee that any requested changes will be accepted.

 I included the employee's stock options when onboarding them in Plane, but I don't see them in the employment contract.
 Did you forget to include them?

 This was not an oversight.
-We intentionally don’t make any reference in writing to stock options, as they are issued by your company directly and not by our entity with whom your employee has an employment contract.
-Most stock purchase agreements are already optimized for paying anyone that performs services for your company (i.e. employees, contractors, employees hired through PEOs), so you can continue to grant options through whichever cap table management software you use.
+We intentionally don't make any reference in writing to stock options, as they are issued by your company directly and not by our entity with which your employee has an employment contract.
+Most stock purchase agreements are already optimized for paying anyone who performs services for your company, so you can continue to grant options through whichever cap table management software you use.

-We also cannot include commission or incentive plans in employment contracts.
-However, you can provide the employee with a side agreement that outlines the terms of said plan(s).
+Additionally, we cannot include commission or incentive plans in employment contracts.
+However, you can provide the employee with a separate agreement outlining the terms of the plan(s).